blockmason/link-workshop-van/activity3/activity3.md

 This activity will require you to:
 * Use Solidity (https://solidity.readthedocs.io/en/v0.5.4/) to create a basic 'Ownership' smart contract
 * Use Remix (https://remix.ethereum.org) to test and validate the smart contract
-* Use Link (https://mason.link) to deploy the smart contract to a test network
+* Use Link (https://mason.link) to deploy the smart contract to the Link private network
 * Use Link to create smart contract APIs to be used by a web app.

 ## General activity notes
 * It is expected workshop participants have some familiarity with Solidity.
 This workshop will primarily cover 'types' of Solidity objects (https://solidity.readthedocs.io/en/v0.5.4/types.html)
 * A dedicate `getOwners()` function is used instead of the automated getter that comes with the public declaration of the array variable `ownerOf` because the latter requires an array index to be passed to return a single value whereas the former will return the entire array.
+* The Link private network is Link's own internal blockchain.

 ### Setup
 > Ensure you have registered for a Link account at https://mason.link (email required)